The LeadersIn Maritime Law

-Offshore Dredge Accident Lawyers
+Offshore Dredge Accident Attorneys

-Even though many dredging operations occur in shallow seas or inland waterways, dredging vessel employees are usually still offered the same protections as workers stationed on vessels that navigate the high seas.
 Regardless of the type of dredge you were working around or the type of injury that you sustained, Arnold & Itkin is here to help following a serious accident or injury.
 We understand the complex laws surrounding maritime accidents and can put our knowledge to work for you.
-In fact, our team has recovered billions of dollars for injury victims!
+In fact, our team has recovered over $20 billion for our clients!

 Why trust your case to anyone else?
-Call our maritime injury attorneys at (888) 346-5024.
+Call our dredge accident attorneys at (888) 346-5024.

 Why Dredging Is Dangerous

-Like most maritime occupations, those who work on dredges have a dangerous, but necessary job to do.
+Like most maritime occupations, those who work on dredges have a dangerous, but necessary, job to do.
 Without dredges, waterways could not be maintained for commerce.
 When sediment and other materials block passageways that ships need to pass through, dredges are necessary to clear that material.
 The cranes of these vessels are extremely dangerous, often putting workers and those around them at risk.

 Some of the most serious dredge accidents that can occur include: